krystian-rymon-lipinski/knowledge-database/!current-things/Quick Notes.md

 **O - Open/Closed** - open for extensions, closed for modifications **L -  Liskov Substitution** - functions using references to base classes need to be able to use derived ones as well (polymorphism)
-**I - Interface Segregation** - many deidacted interfaces are better than one general one **D - Dependency Inversion** - high-level modules should not depend on low-level ones; dependencies should be based on abstractions
+**I - Interface Segregation** - many deidacted interfaces are better than one general one **D - Dependency Inversion** - high-level modules should not depend on low-level ones; dependencies should be based on abstractions;
+Wyższy moduł nie zależy od niższego - zarówno wyższy i niższy zależą od abstrakcji.

 ###### OOP cornerstones